julian-risch/PatentMatch/README.md

 2. index patents with elasticsearch

 #### es_helpers.py
-This file is two years old so it might not work with the current elasticsearch version 7.
+This file is from 2019 so it might not work with the current elasticsearch version 7.
 Use this as example code to create indices.

 #### es_mappings.json